 - a.
-Front walls: - 1.
-Where conduits cannot be placed within the wall, run two-channel wire management system across front of each classroom and evenly space a minimum of 3 duplex outlets in the wire management system (Wiremold). - 2.
-Where conduits can be placed in wall, the wire way is not necessary, and a minimum of 3 duplex outlets shall be placed in the wall.

-- 1. Place at least two duplex outlets on each sidewall and space no greater than 16' apart in classrooms without student technology. - 2.
+Front walls: - Where conduits cannot be placed within the wall, run a two-channel wire management system across the front of each classroom and evenly space a minimum of 3 duplex outlets in the wire management system (Wiremold). - 2.
+Where conduits can be placed on the wall, the wire way is not necessary, and a minimum of 3 duplex outlets shall be placed in the wall. - b.
+Side walls in addition to above requirement: - 1.
+Place at least two duplex outlets on each side wall and space no greater than 16' apart in classrooms without student technology. - 2.
 Place two-channel wire management system the length of the sidewalls in classrooms with student technology. - c.
-Rear wall place two-channel wire management system the length of the back wall in classrooms and evenly space 3 duplex outlets in the wire management system, if the conduits cannot be placed in the wall.
+Rear wall place two-channel wire management system the length of the back wall in classrooms and evenly space 3 duplex outlets in the wire management system if the conduits cannot be placed in the wall.
 If the conduits are in the wall, still provide a minimum of 3 duplex outlets in the wall. - d.
-Wire management systems to be mounted with tops just below chalkboard trays same for other walls, again if the conduits cannot be fed within the wall from a chase position. - e.
-Above Lay-in Ceiling:
+Wire management systems to be mounted with tops just below chalkboard trays same for other walls, again if the conduits cannot be fed within the wall from a chase position.

-- 1. Special outlets may need to be in special fire rated enclosures. - 2.
-Locate for ceiling mounted tech projectors. - 3.
-See previous requirements in section 26.05.05-b-4 for 8' of additional wire above the ceiling to allow the ceiling mounted data tech projector to be relocated when a new unit is necessary. - f.
-At printer stations in computer-lab classrooms Four-plex outlets to be provided above cabinet or above table top. - g.
-At continuous student work surfaces where students sit in loose chairs (examples: Wartik 108, Life Sciences 100, IST 113). - h.
+f.
+At printer stations in computer-lab classrooms - Four-plex outlets to be provided above cabinet or above tabletop.

+- g.
+At continuous student work surfaces where students sit in loose chairs (examples: Wartik 108, Life Sciences 100, IST 113), or individual auditorium seats where feasible. - h.
 Special needs will be further defined for computer lab/classrooms and computer driven informational signs.